rhondene/Codon-Usage-in-Python/README.md

 # Codon-Usage-in-Python
-Python3  implementation of popular codon usage metrics for manipulating genomic files (.fasta) and output files from  CodonW (John Peden).
+Python3  implementation of popular codon usage metrics for manipulating genomic files (.fasta).
 I work with hundreds of species in parallel so these scripts to handle batch processing of multiple files - a task that was difficult to accomplish with previously published tools.
 I will update with more code once I finish the manuscript that I am using these algorithms i.

 # Terms
 ## Codon Usage Bias